 The mid-point of the FIRE course sequence is the summer between a student's first year and second year.
-FIRE students can apply during the spring of their first year to be a part of a 10-week immersive research experience with their chosen FIRE stream duering this summer period.
-Students that are selected will be a part of the annual FIRE Summer Fellows Program.
+FIRE students can apply during the spring of their first year to be a part of a 10-week immersive research experience with their chosen FIRE stream during this summer period.
 This is an optional part of the FIRE experience.

 FIRE Semester 3

-All students who complete all three semesters of the FIRE course sequence (9 credits) will receive a transcript citation that reads:
+All students who complete FIRE Semester 1, 2 and 3 courses will receive a transcript citation that reads: